abhijeet1069/OSSU/5-core-systems/1-nand2tetris/README.md

+# Summary

+Introduction
+Combinational Circuits : ALU
+Sequential Circuits : Memory, Counters
+Machine Language - HACK

-# Experiences
+## Experiences

-Hardware isnt really a requirement in India.
-Had I been born in China or Taiwan then it would be of prime importance.
+Hardware isn't really a requirement in India.
+Here, we focus more on IT.

-But for me, the main requirement for taking this course is software.
+The main requirement for taking this course is software.